pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 # A note on kinds of functors

 Another piece of information that is implicit in Haskell's `Functor` typeclass, is that it is _covariant_.
-Covariance means that direction of arrows in the category upon which the functor acts ($$Hask$$ in our case) is preserved.
+Covariance means that the direction of arrows in the category upon which the functor acts ($$Hask$$ in our case) is preserved.
 We can also define a contravariant functor, which flips the direction of arrows.
 In Haskell, the `Contravariant` typeclass is used to describe such functors:

 ```hs
 class Contravariant f where